 The beauty of college baseball goes well beyond the playing field.
 When we ask current and former players to tell us about their favorite part of playing college baseball, the vast majority says nothing about on-field baseball activity.
 Although playing baseball is the centerpiece of their experience, most players talk about the team as a family or the ability to play alongside “brothers” or best friends.
 This video from the 2016 College World Series helps to show exactly what we mean.

 Of course, you can’t expect to be placed with 25-35 other guys and find best friends in everyone, but the more accepting and tolerant you can be with your teammates, the greater the chances for team success.
 Everyone needs to be rowing in the same direction if you want to get to your preferred destination.
-As an incoming player, here are some suggestions for what you can do to help with team chemistry once you are on the team and also how you can get a sense of a team’s chemistry before committing to a school.
+As an incoming player, here are some suggestions for what you can do to help with team chemistry once you are on the team and also how you can get a sense of a team’s chemistry before committing to a program.

 As a first year player, what can you do to help with team chemistry?

 With 25-35 other players and coaches on a team, figuring out how to get everyone to buy into a common goal is of upmost importance.
 As a first year player on a college team, you may have to get used to playing a smaller on-field role in contributing to team success.
 You may not like going from stardom in high school to a diminished role, but if you are going to have everyone pulling on the same rope, everyone needs to accept his role no matter how big or small.
 Helping to create an environment where even the smallest on-field contributors feel that they are important to the team is the key to team chemistry.
 If, as a freshman, your role is not as big as you would like, remember to remain team-oriented and to always be a good teammate.
 Show everyone that you put 100% effort in every task, every practice, and every opportunity.
 Embrace the standards that are expected of you and push the guys around you to be better.
 You might find that others feed off your energy.
 Coaches value players who can contribute to success in less obvious ways, and your contributions will not go unnoticed by coaches and fellow players.

 Can you get an idea of team chemistry during the recruiting process?

-If you are trying to decide between several schools and want to get an idea of the team chemistry and togetherness, perhaps the most important thing you can do to get a real sense of the team chemistry is to take a recruiting visit and hang out with the players.
+If you are trying to decide between several schools and want to get an idea of the team chemistry and togetherness, perhaps the most important thing you can do is to take a recruiting visit and hang out with the players.
 While on your visit, try to talk to a number of different role-players.
 By talking to starters and non-starters, you should be able to get a better sense of what the coaches are like, how the players interact, and whether the players are generally happy.
 Be on the lookout for cliques among the team or players who spend a lot of their time talking negatively about their teammates.
 Par attention to whether the message from the players matches up to the message you hear from the coaches.
 When it does, it’s generally a good sign that everyone is on the same page.
-Don’t be afraid to ask a lot of questions, you don’t want to be cautious when making a choice that will impact the next 2-4 years and making a decision that will impact your life for decades to come.
+Don’t be afraid to ask a lot of questions, you don’t want to be cautious when choosing your new home and second family for the next 2-4 years and making a decision that will impact your life for decades to come.